SkafteNicki/dtu_mlops/s2_organisation_and_version_control/good_coding_practice.md

 > Code is read more often than it is written. -- [Guido Van Rossum](https://gvanrossum.github.io/) (author of Python)

-To understand what good coding practice are, it is important to understand what it is *not*:
+To understand what good coding practice is, it is important to understand what it is *not*:

 * Making sure your code run fast
 * Making sure that you use a specific coding paradigm (object orientated programming ect.)